NISSAN FS5R90A 5-SPEED (Borg-Warner T5)

 CLUTCH

 The T5 came with a Nissan turbo clutch and 240mm flywheel.
 Interestingly, while Zcar 225 and 240mm flywheels are identical in weight (23 lbs), the turbo clutch cover and plate are stouter and heavier.
 The weights listed by Perfection for their OEM clutches are: MU47732-1A (turbo 240mm) 18.72 LBS and MU47594-1A (coupe 225mm) 14.76 LBS.
-I believe the Nissan weights to be close if not identical which means if you are picky about weight you should stick with the 225mm couple flywheel and get a stronger clutch...rather than use the heavier 2+2/turbo flywheel-clutch for more holding power.
+I believe the Nissan weights to be close if not identical which means if you are picky about weight you should stick with the 225mm couple flywheel and get a stronger clutch rather than use the heavier 2+2/turbo flywheel-clutch for more holding power.

-The Perfection MU47594-1A coupe clutch has had good reviews and I have used one for 5 years in autocrossing with no issues.
+The Perfection MU47594-1A coupe clutch had good reviews and I used one for 5 years in autocrossing with no issues.
 Interestingly there are two slave cylinders available from Nissan: one for the NA L28 and one for the Turbo L28.
-I have measured both and the bores/piston length between the NA and T5 are all identical...even the rebuild kit is the same.
+I have measured both and the bores/piston length between the NA and T5 are all identical even the rebuild kit is the same.
 The turbo slave does sit a couple of mm higher because of a thicker base however.
 I'm not sure why the T5 slave sits higher (for extra leverage?).
 NOTE: I have measured the clutch fork between NA and T5 and its the identical part.

 LUBRICANT

 There is a surprising amount of confusion over what oil to use in the NWC T5.
-The main reason is that much of the info online doesn't differentiate between the two T5s...the Non-World Class and World Class.
+The main reason is that much of the info online doesn't differentiate between the two T5s: the Non-World Class and World Class.
 The NWC T5 came with solid brass synchronizer rings, and when the WC T5 appeared in 1985 it received fiber-lined brass synchronizer rings.
 Gear oil delaminates these fiber linings and as a result the WC T5s came with a sticker that said "ATF Only".
 20 years later well-intentioned people automatically state "ATF only!" without ever asking which version T5 it is.

 Dexron III is still on the market but look for ATF labeled "Dex/Merc" which is the non-infringing name used.
 Of course without the GM guarantee of the name Dexron the no-name formulations could be anything in the bottle.
 So I went with Valvoline Dex/Merc because I trust their quality.